 One tip: Try and stick to a catchy theme that’ll link each point together – “Seven things I learned as a midwife in South Sudan”, “Five things every MSFer should pack for assignment” etc.

-- After encountering some of the misconceptions people have about what it’s like to work for MSF, Czech nurse Michal set about myth busting the five most common ideas.
+- After encountering some of the misconceptions people have about what it’s like to work for MSF, Czech nurse Michal set about busting the five most common myths.

 - When British midwife Laura found herself in South Sudan, she began listing some of the most entertaining differences between the MSF health centre and her usual National Health Service hospital back in London.